New & Used Mitsubishi Mirage: In Depth

-The Mitsubishi Mirage disappeared from U.S. market in 2002, but it has come back for the 2014 model year.
+The Mitsubishi Mirage disappeared from the U.S. market in 2002, but it's back for the 2014 model year.
 The new subcompact five-door hatchback is the most fuel-efficient car that the struggling Japanese automaker will sell, starting in Fall 2014.
 The model that has a continuously variable transmission (CVT) has received an EPA rating of 40mpg combined, which is the highest of any non-hybrid sold in the U.S.

 The Mirage competes with a much more polished set of subcompacts than it did a decade ago.
 They include the well-received Chevrolet Spark, the Ford Fiesta (newly updated in 2014), and the Japanese trio comprised of the Honda Fit, Nissan Versa, and Toyota Yaris.
 There's also the Chevy Spark minicar, an even smaller five-door hatchback with surprisingly clever features inside and a base price below $13,000.

 For more details on the revived nameplate, see our 2014 Mitsubishi Mirage preview.